 The seed packets are stored in a card catalog near the Information Desk, organized by common name and variety.

+The Seed Library will reopen for the 2019 growing season on Friday, March 15.
 You may check out up to twenty (20) seed packets per year, including no more than two (2) packets of any one variety.
 This limit is subject to change as the Seed Library expands.

 There is a form at the Seed Library for you to complete each time you borrow seeds.